mtg718/Tic-Tac-Toe-5-5-/README.md

 ﻿# Tic-Tac-Toe-5 by 5-

- it is made using HTML , CSS AND Javascript
+ it is made using HTML , CSS  and  Javascript

  Hosted Link- https://tic-tac-toe-by-mg.netlify.app/